zhenweil/Attention-Based-End-to-End-Speech-to-Text-Translation/README.md

 # Attention-based End-to-end Speech-to-text Transription Neural Network
 The model translates speech utterances to characters.
 ## Introduction
 This is a character-based trancription model consisting of an encoder(listener) and a decoder(speller).
 The encoder uses a pyramidal-LSTM to extract speech embeddings.
-The decoder learns to focus on important portion of embeddings automatically and then generates corresponding translations.
+The decoder learns to focus on important portion of embeddings automatically and then generates the corresponding translations.
 Before being fed into neural nerword, recordings were converted to spectrograms which contain 40 frequency bands.
 ## Installation
 ```
 cd Environments